PramodMGowda05/TrustLens/SETUP.md

 ## Troubleshooting

 -   **Firebase Errors**: Double-check that your `.env.local` file has the correct `NEXT_PUBLIC_` prefixes and that the values match your Firebase project's web config.
--   **Database Errors**: Ensure your MySQL server is running and that the database name and credentials in `.env.local` are correct.
+-   **Genkit Errors**: Ensure your `GEMINI_API_KEY` is correct and you have an active internet connection.
--   **Genkit Errors**: This scaffold uses Genkit flows that are already implemented.
-If you encounter issues, ensure you are connected to the internet, as it makes calls to Google AI services.
+-   **Python/ML Errors**: Make sure your Python virtual environment is activated and that you've placed the dataset files in the correct `models/demo/data/` directory.